jonathanrao99/Apple-stock-prediction-using-LSTM/README.md

 ### 2. **Model Training** 🧠
 - Split data into training (90%) and testing (10%) sets
 - Train LSTM model with 25 epochs
+- **Real-time progress tracking** with step-by-step updates
-- Monitor training and validation loss
+- Monitor training and validation loss with live visualization
 - Optimize hyperparameters for best performance

 ### 3. **Prediction & Analysis** 📊